Your staff members have statutory employment rights. They’re set out in law to ensure equal and fair treatment.

 There are a range of rights you’ll need to consider when hiring—they apply to your entire workforce.
 Some of your responsibilities include:

 - Paying at least the national minimum wage.

-- Providing a written statement of terms and conditions within two months of your employee starting work.
+- Providing a written statement of main terms and conditions within two months of your employee starting work.
 Most employees are legally entitled to this.

 - Ensuring there’s no discrimination in the workplace.